-The North Carolina Mathematics and Science Education Network (NC-MSEN) is one of the University-School Programs in the Access and Outreach Division of the Academic Affairs under the leadership of the University of North Carolina General Administration (UNC-GA).
-NC-MSEN is housed in room 404 on the second floor of the M.R.
+The North Carolina Mathematics and Science Education Network (NC-MSEN) is one of the University-School Programs in the Access and Outreach Division of the Academic Affairs under the leadership of the University of North Carolina General Administration (UNC GA).
+NC-MSEN Network office is housed in room 404 on the second floor of the M.R.
 Spangler (Annex) building at UNC GA in Chapel Hill, NC.
 It provides statewide leadership for the improvement of mathematics and science teaching and learning in order to:

 1. Strengthen the quality and increase the size of the teaching base in mathematics and science education

 2. Increase the pool of students who graduate from North Carolina’s high schools prepared to pursue careers that require mathematics and science [North Carolina General Assembly, 1984 and 1986].
 The NC-MSEN vision is to leverage the resources of The University of North Carolina System, in partnership with schools and the NC Department of Public Instruction (NC DPI), to enrich the professional knowledge and skills of mathematics and science teachers in every region of the state, to encourage and challenge underserved student groups academically, and to promote mathematics and scientific literacy among all students.